andkrau/digitalSignageGen/README.md

     scaleTodays
     Enabling this will fit up to 12 items on the 'today's events' display.
     This is best used whith buttonsTodays disabled and maxEvents set to under 12.

     registrationDetails
     Whether to show if the event is registered or drop-in.

+    todaysFile
+    The base file name for the 'today's events' display.

+    todaysTitle
+    The title for the 'today's events' display.
+    If spaces are used, surround with curly braces.